videojs/videojs-contrib-dash/README.md

 });
 ```

-## Before Initialize Hook
+## Initialization Hook

 Sometimes you may need to extend Dash.js, or have access to the Dash.js MediaPlayer before it is initialized.
-For these cases we have a beforeInitialize hook.
+For these cases we have an api `registerInitializationHook`.
 The method takes a callback that is passed the Video.js player instance and the instance of Dash.js' MediaPlayer we are using, before the media player is initialized.

 ```javascript
 var myCustomCallback = function(player, mediaPlayer) {